danielbokshan/SpotiFetch/README.md

 Before you can use this, make sure you set up a Spotify client ID and client Secret via the Spotify Developer portal.
 Set the client id and secret as environmental variables in Windows.
 The program will read these automatically.

+Make sure you set them as..

+SPOTIFY_CLIENT_ID
+and
+SPOTIFY_CLIENT_SECRET

 Also make sure to create a folder titled "Downloads" in the working directory.

 ### Dependencies: